 How to navigate your business through hibernation

-Wondering if your business can survive an economic downturn?
-We outline 5 tips to help you and your business get to ‘the other side’ of the COVID-19 crisis.
+Wondering if your business can survive the economic impacts of COVID-19?
+We outline 5 tips to help you and your business thrive and survive.

 In nature, hibernation describes the process of animals lowering their physical activity, body temperature, and metabolism to the bare minimum during winter months, only to resume their lives come springtime.
 In light of the COVID-19 crisis, many businesses are now asked to do to the same to increase their chances of re-emerging on the other side of the pandemic.

 So what can you do to navigate your business through 'economic hibernation'?
 Here are five relief measures that could help.

 In response to the pandemic, many small businesses are already locked down or operating at reduced capacity.
 The government’s strategy of economic hibernation is designed to help them resume their operations post-pandemic and minimise its impact.

 To date, this has involved an ambitious series of relief measures with a minimum six-month lifespan targeting the three primary costs facing small business: wages, rent and loan or credit repayments.

 According to the JPMorgan Chase Institute, more than half of small businesses have a cash buffer of only 27 days.
 Temporarily suppressing their outgoings, therefore, can help businesses stay afloat and allow the economy to rebound when the worst is over.